nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 As an attitude error either vector $\phi$ or $\psi$ can be used.
 When $\psi$ is used the full attitude error is computed as $\phi = \theta + \psi$ where $\theta$ is computed from the position error as explained next.

+# Error equations in general

+Error equations are linear differential equations for position, velocity and attitude errors with time varying coefficients, which depend on position, velocity and attitude of INS.
+Gyro and accelerometers error also appear in right hand side of the equations.
+They are used in estimation algorithms for INS like linearized Kalman filter, Extended Kalman Filter, etc.

+Linearity of the equations are achieved by a linearization process, meaning that the equations are approximate in nature and valid only as long as the errors are small.
+The exact meaning of the errors being small will be given in the end.

 # Helper formulas

 The curvature radii are computed as